By David Joel Miller.

 Some people find that when they try to practice mindfulness or meditation they are overwhelmed with sad or negative feelings.
 If you have this issue you may need help from a “feelings guide.”
 If feelings are overwhelming, a good counselor or therapist can help.
-In a later post we will need to talk more about this issue of experiencing intense pain when you try to practice meditation.
+In a later post, we will need to talk more about this issue of experiencing intense pain when you try to practice meditation.

 The word “Feelings” comes from words that describe the sense of touch.
 So we feel things with our skin and nerves.
 The term has become more generally a word to describe all emotional experiences.
-This makes sense as one definition for emotions are “strong feeling” so the emphasis in working with and experiencing feelings should be on what your body sensations are rather than what you thoughts about that feeling are.
+This makes sense as one definition for emotions is “strong feeling” so the emphasis in working with and experiencing feelings should be on what your body sensations are rather than what your thoughts about that feeling are.